ZombarDu88/Left-4-dead-2-Map-Selector/README.md

 -Go back in L4D2 map Selector and press

--If you agree with the selected map, press "Finish" to close the program and go back in the game
+-If you agree with the selected map, press "Finish" to close the program and go back in the game or "Return to game" but it won't close the game

 -If you don't agree with the selected map, press "Spin" again to reroll the Map Chooser